 Seizures can develop within 6 to 48 hours after your last drink.
 They commonly occur for several hours and the risk peaks at 24 hours.

 Before you quit drinking, you must speak with your doctor or seek help from a residential treatment center like Green Mountain Treatment Center or New Freedom Academy.
 The effects can be dangerous and may require you to be hospitalized.

 Those who experience common symptoms might be prescribed medicines to ease the withdrawal process.
 Severe symptoms are best treated in a hospital.
 Often, those who suffer from alcohol use disorder have a host of vitamin deficiencies related to poor diet and self-care.
 The good news is this is a treatable disease.

 Treatment for Alcohol Use Disorder

 Green Mountain Treatment Center in Effingham, New Hampshire, offers gender-separate programs and accommodations.
-It has a full detox facility, so should something go wrong, you will be treated by licensed medical staff trained in addiction.
+It has a full detox facility, so you will be treated by licensed medical staff trained in addiction if something goes wrong.

 New Freedom Academy in Canterbury, New Hampshire, offers a small client-to-clinician ratio with 20 beds.
-You’ll have access to 24/7 medical care if needed, and the staff provides different therapies, programs and recreation.
-These range from evidence-based clinical treatment, workshops, educational programs, holistic therapies, one-on-one therapy, process groups, medicated-assisted treatment, and activities like paintball and bowling.
+You’ll have access to 24/7 medical care if needed, and the staff provides different therapies, programs, and recreation.
+These include evidence-based clinical treatment, workshops, educational programs, holistic therapies, one-on-one therapy, process groups, medicated-assisted treatment, and activities like paintball and bowling.
 Our center even has an onsite chef, so you’ll have access to nutritious food.